ThePhilgrim/MantaTail/README.md

-# mantatail
+# MantaTail

-IRC Server for Mantaray
+MantaTail is an IRC server developed for [Mantaray](https://github.com/Akuli/mantaray).
+Thank you for checking it out.